Estevefact/Estevefact.github.io/README.md

 # Coem visualizer
-This is part of the Coem project (The union of Poems and Cuentos) and in this part I'm trying to visualize all classical short stories and poems less than 8 minutes long into an embeddings map of 3092 classical short stories and 23000 poems and Also listen to the stories through Carl Sagan Voice.
+This is part of the Coem project (The union of Poems and Cuentos) and in this part I'm trying to visualize all classical short stories and poems less than 8 minutes long into an embeddings map of 3092 classical short stories and 23000 poems and Also listen to the stories through Carl Sagan Voice in spanish.
 The english version is coming.
 The links Visualization was done thanks to the help of @AgustinVallejo!

 Visualize the embeddings here [Coem embeddings](https://estevefact.github.io). the links here [Coem Links](https://estevefact.github.io/authorToAuthor3D.html) and the poems here [Coem Poems](https://estevefact.github.io/poems-info.html)

 # Limits
-the color are only for 50 categories at maximum in the embeddings, so segment if you want to see grouping of Colors by authors
+The color are only for 50 categories at maximum in the embeddings, so segment it if you want to see grouping of Colors by authors.
+Github pages supports only 5 GB maximum so I cannot add al the stories audios in english

 # Models used:
 - Translation: NLLB